Carlos Correa Player Props: Twins vs. Mariners

-The Minnesota Twins, including Carlos Correa (.383 on-base percentage in past 10 games, 75 points above season-long percentage), take on starting pitcher Luis Castillo and the Seattle Mariners at Target Field, Monday at 7:40 PM ET.
+On Tuesday, Carlos Correa (.360 on-base percentage in past 10 games, 53 points above season-long percentage) and the Minnesota Twins play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 7:40 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the White Sox.
+In his last game, he went 1-for-5 with an RBI against the Mariners.

 Carlos Correa Game Info & Props vs. the Mariners